getreu/stringsext/doc/source/stringsext--man.md

 **-q** *NUM*, *\--output-line-len*=*NUM*

-:   Set output-line-length in UTF-8 bytes.
-Length of the printed output line
+:   Set the printed output-line-length in UTF-8 characters (string-findings
-    in UTF-8 bytes (string-findings only, metadata excluded).
+    only, metadata excluded).
 The line-length is limited by some internal buffer size value (see "`OUTPUT_BUF_LEN`" in source code).
-A value "`NUM`" bigger than "`OUTPUT_BUF_LEN`" is set to "`OUT_PUT_LEN`".
+A value "`NUM`" bigger than "`OUTPUT_BUF_LEN/2`" is set to "`OUTPUT_BUF_LEN/2`".
     The longer the line-length is, the fewer strings will be wrapped to the next line.
 The downside with long output lines is, that the scanner loses precision in locating the findings.

 **-s** *NUM*, **\--counter-offset**=*NUM*